neurogenomics/NextFlowIntro/Readme.md

 Try running the first script from here: https://www.nextflow.io/docs/latest/getstarted.html#your-first-script

 If you try running these on the HPC you will get an error.
-This is because by default it tries submitting the jobs to the HPC.
+This is because by default it tries submitting the jobs to the HPC: tell it to use the local executor.

-So tell it to use the local executor:
+Create this file as tutorial.nf:

 ```
 #!/usr/bin/env nextflow